 Why Waterloo?
 The village gives credit to their hometown druggist Henry C. Welles and their county clerk John B. Murray as the official and first founders of Memorial Day.
 The House and President Johnson seemed to take this local tale as truth.
 However, Memorial Day researchers, as well as Live Science and Snopes have debunked the Waterloo story.

 Even the origins of Memorial Day parades is contested.
 Doylestown, Pennsylvania claims to have the oldest continuously held annual Memorial Day parade in the nation, beginning in 1868.
 Yet, research shows that the annual Memorial Day parade in Rochester, Wisconsin is a year older than the one in Doylestown.

-Regardless of the true origins of Memorial Day in the United States, which are murky enough to seem likely to remain a mystery, the point and spirit of it remain the same today.
+Regardless of the true origins of Memorial Day in the United States, which are murky enough to seem likely to remain a mystery, the point of it remain the same today.
 Honoring those who fell during the service of the U.S. military is the reason for the holiday, no matter who began it or where it started.
 That is a beautiful reason for a holiday and makes its contested origins meaningless.
 It seems like several similar celebrations came together as one, and their purpose is one of beautiful meaning.